 Why Diversity, Equity and Inclusion Are Important

 Equity deals with the actions taken to promote diversity.
-What processes and procedures does your organization have in place to ensure the workplace is inclusive?
+What processes and procedures does your organization have in place to ensure your workplace is an inclusive one?
+Here are some questions to think about:

-Do you strive to hire diverse teams whose members all bring a fresh perspective to the conversation?
+- Do you strive to hire diverse teams whose members all bring a fresh perspectives to the table?

-Are all employees encouraged to apply for promotions at junior, mid and senior levels?
+- Do employees feel encouraged to apply for promotions at junior, mid and senior levels?

-How Workplace Flexibility Plays a Role in DE&I
+How Workplace Flexibility Plays a Key Role in DE&I

 Flexibility In Action: Who Benefits From a Flexible Workplace